 - For Serving / Garnish: Avocado, jalapeño, cilantro, sour cream, diced onion and/or shredded cheddar

-Pick through the beans picking out any shriveled beans or small stones.
+- Pick through the beans picking out any shriveled beans or small stones.
 Rinse the dry beans and place them in the cook-pot of a slow cooker.
+If using dry kidney beans, soak/boil them according to FDA's guidelines below in the notes (and make sure they're fully cooked) before adding them to the soup or use one can (drained) of already cooked kidney beans.
+Add them to the crock during the last 30 minutes of cooking.
 To the beans add the onion, corn, jalapeño, garlic, tomato sauce, tomatoes, cumin, chili powder, paprika, black pepper, salt, broth and water.
 Stir throughly.

-(OPTIONAL): About 15 minutes before serving, mix the Masa Harina with hot water and pour into the soup.
+- (OPTIONAL): About 15 minutes before serving, mix the Masa Harina with hot water and pour into the soup.
 Stir.
 The soup will begin to thicken during the last minutes of cooking.
+One maker, Sabrina, added a good squeeze of lime at the end of cooking - I agree!

-Ladle into soup bowls and garnish with any toppings you like: avocado, jalapeño, cilantro, sour cream, diced onions, or shredded cheddar.
+- Ladle into soup bowls and garnish with any toppings you like: avocado, jalapeño, cilantro, sour cream, diced onions, lime wedges or shredded cheddar.

-Store in the refrigerator in a lidded container for up to three days or freeze for up to two weeks.
+- Store in the refrigerator in a lidded container for up to three days or freeze for up to two weeks.
+Thaw overnight in the fridge and gently rewarm on low heat on the stovetop.